 EPISD belongs to the University Interscholastic League (UIL).
-UIL is an organization which establishes rules and regulation for all public school athletic programs in the state of Texas.
+UIL is an organization which establishes rules and regulations for all public-school athletic programs in Texas.
 As members of UIL EPISD abides by all established rules and regulations.
 Physical examinations MUST be conducted by a US licensed physician.